LightD31/michel-discord-bot/README.md

 ## Modules

-- **AI**: Uses the OpenAI API to answer questions and generate responses.
+- **AI**: Uses the OpenAI API and Anthropic API to answer questions and generate responses.
 - **Twitch**: Planning embeds and live notifications for Twitch streams.
 - **YouTube**: Notifications for new video uploads on specified channels.
 - **Random.org**: Uses the Random.org API to make random choices and selections.